OpenSisma/opensisma.github.io/Documentation.md

 In this sense the original Datasets are of pubblic domain through the waiver of some rights, in the terms we have desribed.
 In this scenario we have the efinition of *'copyleft'*.

 </br>
-For the mashed-up Datasets, the metadata, the Documentation and the site we decided to use the same license: the Creative Commons Attribution-ShareAlike, [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+For the mashed-up Datasets, the metadata, the Documentation and the website we decided to use the same license: the Creative Commons Attribution-ShareAlike, [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 </br>
 While the License for the Code is [GNU-GPL](https://www.gnu.org/licenses/gpl-3.0.html).
 </br>